dave45678/Lesson15/JavaEE/Lesson07.md

 # Lesson 7 - Validating form data

 ## Learning Objectives
+* Create dynamic web application
+* Add a servlet to the dynamic web application
+* Add a JSP (Java Server Page)
-* Create a website that contains an HTML form
+* Create an HTML form on the JSP
 * Validate the values received by the servlet
 * Redirect user back to form if invalid data is entered
 * Use the Java Standard Tag Library to display form values